myinusa/PyClassInformer/README.md

 ## Features (short)
 - Display class names, vftables and class hierarchies as a list
 - Display RTTI parsed results on the Output window
-- Display vftables, class names, virtual methods, possilbe constructors and destructors, and class hierarchies as a dir tree (IDA 7.7 or later)
+- Display vftables, class names, virtual methods, possible constructors and destructors, and class hierarchies as a dir tree (IDA 7.7 or later)
 - Create directories for classes and move virtual methods to them in Functions and Names subviews (IDA 7.7 or later)
 - Move functions refer vftables to "possible ctors or dtors" folder under each class directory in Functions and Names subviews (IDA 7.7 or later)
 - Rename virtual methods by appending class names to them